Josias Welsh

-Josias Welsh was one of the early Scots ministers who settled in Ulster in the 17th century.
+Josias Welsh (d.
+23 June 1634, Templepatrick, County Antrim) was one of the early Scots ministers who settled in Ulster in the 17th century.
+A supporter of the Scottish Reformation, he refused to follow the episcopal church of the king of England, and preached as a Covenanter.
 He was deposed for his adherence to Presbyterian principles.

-He was related to many other famous Presbyterian preachers being the grandson of John Knox, the son of John Welsh of Ayr, and the father of John Welsh of Irongray.
+He was part of a family of Presbyterian preachers, being the grandson of John Knox, the son of John Welsh of Ayr, and the father of John Welsh of Irongray.

+He was a professor at the University of Glasgow, and then preached in Oldstone, County Antrim; after James Glendinning’s retirement, Welsh preached at Templepatrick until his death.

 Life

 Josias Welsh, second son of John Welsh and Elizabeth Knox, was educated in Geneva, and in 1617 was sent from France to Glasgow to complete his studies under the care of his father's friend, Robert Boyd of Trochrig, principal of a college.
-His superiority as a classical scholar led to his appointment as Professor of Humanity in the University; but being ardent in upholding the Presbyterian policy, he became obnoxious to the episcopal party, and so was compelled to relinquish his office.
+His superiority as a classical scholar led to his appointment as Professor of Humanity in the University.
+However, he was an ardent believer in the Presbyterian policy, and as such he became obnoxious to the episcopal party, and so was compelled to relinquish his post at the university.

+He was ordained by his grandfather John Knox, circa 1625.
 On the recommendation of Robert Blair, then a regent of Glasgow College, he proceeded to the north of Ireland, where a colony from the west of Scotland had been planted.
 Residing with Mr. Shaw, a gentleman from Ayrshire, who had probably known his father, he preached in his neighbourhood, on the opposite side of the Six-Mile Water.
+As such, he was heavily involved in the Six Mile Water revival.